Tregaron: Culture and community

 The church is dedicated to St Caron.
 He was a man of lowly origins but "his courage and generous deportment obtained him the sovereignty in Wales: he made war against the Romans, reigned seven years and was buried in Tregarron".
 He is almost certainly the same person as Carausius (Roman name) who took power in Britain in 286 and was assassinated in 293 by Allectus (also see Carausian Revolt).
 According to Geoffrey of Monmouth in the translation from Welsh "there was a young man of the name of Caron, of a British family, but of low degree, who... went to Rome, and solicited the Senate to grant him permission and aid to protect the sea coasts of Britain...
 [He] proposed to the Britons that they should make him king...
 Allectus with three legions... overpowered him..."
 An early Christian stone slab bearing the name Carausius and the Chi Rho symbol is preserved in Penmachno.
 The church has a tower and stands on a rocky eminence.
 It consists of a simple nave and chancel.

 Other notable buildings in the town include the 13th-century Talbot Hotel, which supposedly has an elephant buried in its grounds.
 The remote chapel Soar y mynydd is close to Tregaron.
 In March, 1977, a cottage near Tregaron was one target of an Operation Julie police raid in which vast quantities of the drug LSD were seized.

 Nearby Cors Caron (Tregaron Bog), is known for its adders, buzzards, red kites, and polecats.
 The River Brenig is noted for its brown trout and eels.
 The river has been the subject of dredging and flood-protection works to provide 1-in-100-year flood protection to the town and improve the environment for wildlife along a stretch of river.

 Music and the arts

 An annual eisteddfod is held in the town each September, drawing performers from all parts of Wales and beyond.
 Eisteddfodau have been conducted at Tregaron for a century or more.
 The Caron Male Voice Choir was formed in 1969 and has performed in Europe and America as well as the UK.

 The National Eisteddfod was held in Tregaron in 2022 after being postponed in 2020 and 2021 because of the coronavirus pandemic.

-Sports
+Sport

-The town holds an annual festival of harness racing in August, which attracts racegoers from across the UK.
-This was started in 1980 by the Tregaron Trotting Club.
+The town holds an annual festival of harness racing in August, which attracts racegoers from across the UK; this was started in 1980 by the Tregaron Trotting Club.
 A race day is now held early in May each year.

 The Tregaron Rugby Football Club plays in Division Two West C of the Welsh Rugby Union, having won promotion from Division 3 in 2015.